Yin and Yang

 Transformation (转化)

-At their extreme, Yin and Yang transform into each other.
+At their extremes, Yin and Yang are said to transform into each other.
 Night becomes day.
 Intense joy (Yang) can suddenly become grief (Yin).
-In medicine, a burning high fever (extreme Yang) can abruptly collapse into chills and shock (Yin).
-This is the principle behind "wù jí bì fǎn" (物极必反) — "things at their extreme must reverse."
+Classical medical writing sometimes uses fever and chills as analogies for this reversal pattern.
+This is the principle behind "wù jí bì fǎn" (物极必反) — "things at their extreme tend to reverse."

 THE TAIJITU (太极图)